rwth-i6/returnn/docs/index.rst

 - Multidimensional LSTM (GPU only, there is no CPU version)
 - Memory management for large data sets
 - Work distribution across multiple devices
+- Flexible and fast architecture which allows all kinds of encoder-attention-decoder models

 See :ref:`basic_usage` and :ref:`tech_overview`.